MicrosoftDocs/cpp-docs/docs/mfc/reference/ccombobox-class.md

 If you embed a `CComboBox` object within another window object, you do not need to destroy it.
 If you create the `CComboBox` object on the stack, it is destroyed automatically.
 If you create the `CComboBox` object on the heap by using the **new** function, you must call **delete** on the object to destroy it when the Windows combo box is destroyed.

 **Note** If you want to handle WM_KEYDOWN and WM_CHAR messages, you have to subclass the combo box's edit and list box controls, derive classes from `CEdit` and `CListBox`, and add handlers for those messages to the derived classes.
-For more information, see [http://support.microsoft.com/default.aspxscid=kb;Q174667](http://support.microsoft.com/default.aspxscid=kb;q174667) and [CWnd::SubclassWindow](../../mfc/reference/cwnd-class.md#subclasswindow).
+For more information, see [CWnd::SubclassWindow](../../mfc/reference/cwnd-class.md#subclasswindow).

 ## Inheritance Hierarchy